 out of a possible 100 points

-Childcare agencies that accept state funding must have policies that protect LGBT+ youths from discrimination.
-LGBT+ single parents and same-sex couples can adopt in the state.
+Childcare agencies that accept state funding must have policies that protect LGBTQ+ youths from discrimination.
+LGBTQ+ single parents and same-sex couples can adopt in the state.
 There is no ban on conversion therapy.

-Kentucky has one republic U.S. Senator, whose record on LGBT+ rights falls along party lines, and a newly elected democratic U.S. Senator, Andy Beshear, who took office in December 2019 and who is expected to have a pro LGBT+ speaking and voting stance.
-The state does have a religious exemptions law.
+Kentucky has one republican U.S. Senator, whose record on LGBTQ+ rights falls along party lines.
+The governor, Democrat Andy Beshear, took office in December 2019 and has since supported LGBTQ+ rights.
+The state does have a religious exemption law.

 HIV status is a felony in cases of prostitution or tissue donation.
 Positive HIV status has also been successfully prosecuted under general law.* There are hate crimes protections on the basis of sexual orientation but not gender identity.

 14% of transgender employees in Kentucky reported being harassed in the past year due to their gender identity, and 28% report mistreatment such as being told to present in the wrong gender in order to keep a job.
-34% of LGBT+ individuals in Kentucky reported food insecurity, double the rate for non-LGBT+ people (17%).
-Up to 34% of LGBT+ individuals in Kentucky reported making less than $24,000 per year.
-11% of LGBT+ individuals report unemployment in Kentucky, almost double the rate for non-LGBT+ people (6%).
+34% of LGBTQ+ individuals in Kentucky reported food insecurity, double the rate for non-LGBTQ+ people (17%).
+Up to 34% of LGBTQ+ individuals in Kentucky reported making less than $24,000 per year.
+11% of LGBTQ+ individuals report unemployment in Kentucky, almost double the rate for non-LGBTQ+ people (6%).